 \SetKwComment{Comment}{//}{} \DontPrintSemicolon

+Labeled training data for \clir{} are scarce, whereas \mt{}, being a more established area of research, has produced a large amount of parallel text over the years.
+We seek to exploit existing parallel corpora in our second \kd{} training, where we teach \drdecr{} to compute representations of non-English texts that closely match the teacher's representations of aligned English texts.
+Importantly, since \mbox{\colbert{}} computes a single vector for each individual input token (\ie{}, a \plm{} vocabulary item) and not for the entire input text, our algorithm must support distillation at the token level.

+To achieve this, we design an unsupervised cross-lingual token alignment algorithm.
+Assuming $(ne_1, ..., ne_S)$ to be the ordered tuple of tokens in a non-English text and $(e_1, ..., e_T)$ the corresponding tuple from the parallel English text, each iteration of this algorithm greedily picks the next $(ne_i, e_j)$ pair with the highest cosine similarity of their output embeddings.
+Algorithm~\ref{algo:cl-align} implements this idea by repositioning the teacher's tokens so that they are position-wise aligned with the corresponding \drdecr{} tokens.
+Note that the design choice of fine-tuning a common multilingual \plm{} for the teacher and the \drdecr{}, even though the former is tasked with only handling English content, is key for this algorithm as it relies on the \plm{}s' multilingual representation capabilities.
+See Appendix \ref{appendix:prepreocessing} for details on our parallel corpora used for training.

-In addition to cross-lingual alignment, we also perform a similar KD procedure in which both the teacher and the student are shown the same English text.
-This step is useful because \mbox{ColBERT} uses a shared encoder for the query and the document, necessitating a student that is able to effectively encode text of both English documents and non-English queries.
+In addition to cross-lingual alignment, we also perform a similar \kd{} procedure in which both the teacher and the \drdecr{} are shown the same English text.
+This step is useful because \mbox{\colbert{}} uses a shared encoder for the query and the document, necessitating a student that is able to effectively encode text from both English documents and non-English queries.

-Using the alignment information, we train the student by minimizing the Euclidean distance between its representation of a token (English or non-English) and the teacher's representation of the corresponding English token.
-Figure~\ref{figure:output-dist} shows the KD process for representation learning.
+Using the alignment information, we train \drdecr{} by minimizing the Euclidean distance between its representation of a token (English or non-English) and the teacher's representation of the corresponding English token.
+Figure~\ref{figure:output-dist} shows the \kd{} process for representation learning.